sachin1699/MyPexelicons/README.md

 HTML, CSS, JavaScript

 ## How to run locally
-1. Open `index.html` in browser OR use Live Server in VS Code
+1. Open `index.html` in the browser OR use Live Server in VS Code
 2. Toggle dark mode with the button

 ## Live demo